LakshKD/RAFT-Consensus-Algorithm-for-Distributed-Systems/assignment1/README.md

      *In order to handle the concurrency i have used the sync package that will provide the lock() and unlock() function.
 Whenever there is some updations peformed on the file then the client will acquire the locks.

      *Whenever the updations are performed on the map then also the clients will acquire the locks().
+   (Tested the server on 5 multiple clients simultaneously)
+      *I have used wait group to generate 5 clients that will try to access the server at the same time and read and writes are performed successfully and when the 5 clients try to do the cas at the same time only one of them will succeed and finally 4 have ERR_VERSION error and only one of them will succeed.

+* I have applied the mutex locks on the entire map so whenever any of the operation is performed then the clients will lock the entire map.

 Assumptions:-